hpi-swa-teaching/Liquid/docs/Future_vision.md

 ## Where to go from here?

 Liquid still hasn't reached its full potential.
 We wanted to do a lot more than we managed to do in this semester.
 You can look through our user stories on github or zenhub.
-To present a clear overview here is a short list (please refer to the [contributing doc](https://github.com/hpi-swa-teaching/Liquid/blob/main/CONTRIBUTING.md) for term definitions):
+Following is a brief overview of possible improvements.
+Terminology is explained in our [term definitions](https://github.com/hpi-swa-teaching/Liquid/blob/main/CONTRIBUTING.md#term-definitions).

 -   ### Multiple questions per poll
-    Initially we wanted to implement multiple questions per poll.
-Our client did not deem this necessary for the time being.
-But because we already started making the proper infrastructure for this function, we decided to leave it there for possible future developers.
-For example, our poll-draft object still has a 'questionList'.
+    Our initial design included polls with multiple questions, which the customer didn't deem necessary.
+Data structures to support multiple questions were left in place, as an exercise to the reader (that's **you**!).
+For example, our poll-draft object still has a 'questionList', instead of a `question`.
 -   ### Poll overview
     Currently, every poll-draft can only be accessed through its id.
 It would make the workflow with Liquid a lot easier if all the poll-drafts in the current squeak image could be accessed.
 For example, having a list with all poll-drafts, one with all currently running polls and one with all the poll results.
 -   ### More question types